Quick Navigation

 📊 Capacity and Board Fill

 - We can achieve good placement up to 75% board fill.
-By board fill we mean the density of component outlines to board outline
+By board fill, we mean the ratio of component-outline area to board-outline area.

 - Currently able to handle 1000+ component boards without breaking constraints